CrossGL/crossgl-docs/source/api_reference.rst

 ---

 **parse_function**

-Parses a function declaration in the shader code.
    - **Description**: This method processes a function declaration by extracting the return type, function name, parameters, and body.
 It expects either “MAIN” or an “IDENTIFIER” as the function name, then parses the function’s parameters enclosed in parentheses, and finally, parses the function’s body within curly braces.
    - **Parameters**: None
    - **Returns**: